toggledbits/DeusExMachina/README.md

 It should be noted that DEMII can enter Cycling or Shut-off mode immediately, without passing through Ready, if it is enabled after sunset or after the "lights out" time, respectively.
 DEMII will also transition into or out of Standby mode immediately and from any other mode when disabled or enabled, respectively.

+As of v2.8, DEMII also supports a binary `Active` trigger, which is 0 whenever DEMII is not cycling lights for any reason (i.e. disabled, outside of configured active period, or not activated in manual activation mode), and 1 otherwise.

 ### Cycle Timing ###

 DEMII's cycle timing is controlled by a set of state variables.
 By default, DEMII's random cycling of lights occurs at randomly selected intervals between 300 seconds (5 minutes) and 1800 seconds (30 minutes), as determined by the `MinCycleDelay` and `MaxCycleDelay` variables.
 You may change these values to customize the cycling time for your application.